 A common cause of dark circles under the eyes is indeed the build-up of blood.

-By applying coffee grounds under your eyes you will remove said build-ups and reduce inflammation, causing the shadowy appearance.
+By applying coffee grounds under your eyes you may remove said build-ups and reduce inflammation, causing the shadowy appearance.

 3. Anti-cellulite solution